NicolasRoj/Windows-Security-Items/README.md

 # EventLogMonitor (Windows Security Event GUI)

 EventLogMonitor is a Python/Tkinter GUI tool for **hunting and monitoring critical Windows Security Event Log IDs**.
+ONLY FOR SECURITY PURPOSES.
 It allows defenders to quickly query logs like **4625 (failed logons)**, **4672 (privilege logons)**, **4720 (account creation)**, and more — without memorizing Event IDs.

 🚨 Designed for **SOC analysts, incident responders, and security engineers** who need fast visibility into Windows authentication and persistence events.